dagostini/DACache/README.md

 This simple cache manager will allow you to cache files in memory and on the file system at the same time.
 You use it as a dictionary, if you have files cached in memory it will use them, otherwise, it will try and fetch them from the disk.
 Using file caching is optional.

+You can read more about this library on my blog: http://agostini.tech/2017/06/05/two-tier-caching-with-nscache/

 ## Usage